Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/NPF/phase5-market-integration-prompt.md

 # Phase 5: Northern Prawn Fishery (NPF) Systems Profile - Market Integration Analysis

+## Phase Objective
+To analyze the market context and integration opportunities for the NPF system, examining current market position, value chain structure, competitive dynamics, and potential synergies with other sectors.
+This phase ensures that system interventions and pathways are commercially viable and create sustainable value.

 ## Previous Phase Integration
 Before proceeding with this phase, you must: